skinos7/tiger7/project/ifname/lte.md

     },
     "automatic":                             // detial configure for "method" is "automatic" {
-        "custom_dns":"Custom DNS",                   // [ "disable", "enable" ]
+        "custom_resolve":"Custom DNS",                   // [ "disable", "enable" ]
-        "dns":"Custom DNS1",                         // [ ipv6 address ], This is valid when "custom_dns" is "enable"
+        "resolve":"Custom DNS1",                         // [ ipv6 address ], This is valid when "custom_dns" is "enable"
-        "dns2":"Custom DNS2"                         // [ ipv6 address ], This is valid when "custom_dns" is "enable"
+        "resolve2":"Custom DNS2"                         // [ ipv6 address ], This is valid when "custom_dns" is "enable"
     },
     "masquerade":"out stream share the interface IPv6 address to access the Internet",   // [ "disable", "enable" ]